oberemokii/report_portfolio/README.md

 ## Dashboard Title
-A dashboard for company executives to monitor and analyze the implementation of the company’s project portfolio.
+Dashboard for company executives to monitor and analyze the implementation of the company’s project portfolio.

 ## Contents
 - Report in **Microsoft Power BI** format